microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 }
 ```

-## Query our catalog, submit subscriptions, and receive notifications of business events on non-Dataverse systems
+## Query Business Central catalog, submit subscriptions, and receive notifications of business events on non-Dataverse systems
 Business Central exposes specific APIs for business events that can be used to:
-- Query event definitions
+- Query business event definitions
-- Add/remove event subscriptions w/ your own webhook/notification URL
+- Add/remove business event subscriptions w/ your own webhook/notification URL

-The *Business Central Virtual Table (Preview)* plugin uses the same APIs to query our catalog and manage subscriptions of business events for Power Automate flows.
+The *Business Central Virtual Table (Preview)* plugin uses the same APIs to query Business Central catalog and manage subscriptions of business events for Power Automate flows.

-To query event definitions, you can use the *externalbusinessdefinitions* endpoint:
+To query business event definitions, you can use the *externalbusinessdefinitions* endpoint:

 ```code
 GET api/microsoft/runtime/v1.0/externalbusinesseventdefinitions